 - Planning it out: talk to your family and friends about your idea of distribution and listen to their amendments.
 Also, list out everything you want to divide and try to be fair and just

-- Writing the will: three categories of testaments exist depending on the nature of your will and wishes of the estate division.
+- Writing the will: three categories of testaments exist depending on the nature of your will and the wishes of the estate division.
 A simple will is when the candidates come from your nuclear family.
 A complex will is formulated if your marital or family status is different than usual.
-Lastly, if you want to donate some of your property to trusts, a specialist will along with tax planning is under consideration.
+Lastly, if you want to donate some of your property to trusts, a specialist will along with tax planning under consideration.

 Evaluating the assets

 In this process, you are to calculate how much you own including cash and material estate.
 The Islamic inheritance calculator can help calculate the number of shares in no time.
 If the estate surpasses a set amount you need to consider strategies that avoid tax.
 Some of these are: